raagakrishna/dots_and_boxes/site/README.md

 ## Front end

-Replace the `backendUrl` in `js/common.js` to the port your backend is running on.
+Replace the `backendUrl` in `js/common.js` to the localhost url the server is running on your machine.